mohanson/pxsol/doc/en/markdown/content/tool_anchor_install.md

 Here we'll rebuild that storage program using Anchor to showcase its magic.
 This isn't a tool manual, if you want one, see the official docs: <https://book.anchor-lang.com/>.
 We'll just set up a clean workbench so you can assemble code and focus on core functionality.
 You'll see Anchor's mental model, run a full local flow from scratch, and learn to recognize a few small pitfalls along the way.

+## History

+Anchor was originally developed by the project serum team (led by the FTX exchange), aiming to simplify smart contract development on Solana.
+In the early days of the Solana ecosystem, developers typically used solana-program to write native Rust programs directly, but faced some challenges:

+0. Massive boilerplate code.
+Developers needed to write large amounts of repetitive code to handle account validation, PDA account management, rent exemption management, and other tedious tasks.
+0. Security challenges.
+Directly manipulating low-level accounts and instruction data easily introduced security vulnerabilities, requiring developers to have deep knowledge of Solana internals.

+Anchor greatly simplified these tasks by introducing high-level abstractions and automation tools.
+It heavily uses **macros** and **attributes** to automatically generate boilerplate code to prevent common vulnerabilities and generate easy-to-use client libraries.

+However, following the collapse of the FTX exchange in November 2022, the project serum team disbanded, and Anchor's maintenance fell into stagnation.
+Some members of the original serum team formed coral-xyz, and Anchor's repository was migrated to <https://github.com/coral-xyz/anchor>.
+In April 2025, the Solana development team experienced a major reorganization: the core client of the Solana protocol was renamed from Solana to Agave and transferred from solana-labs to the anza-xyz team; Anchor was transferred from coral-xyz to solana-foundation for maintenance: <https://github.com/solana-foundation/anchor>.

+> The April 2025 reorganization was quite extensive.

 ## Environment Setup

 If your machine is missing these tools, install them first: Rust, Solana CLI, Node.js and Yarn, and Anchor itself.
 You can reuse the commands below; skip any steps you've already completed.